MicrosoftDocs/win32/desktop-src/direct3d12/user-mode-heap-synchronization.md

 -   [**SetEventOnCompletion**](/windows/win32/api/d3d12/nf-d3d12-id3d12fence-seteventoncompletion) : causes an event to fire when the fence reaches a given value.
 -   [**Signal**](/windows/win32/api/d3d12/nf-d3d12-id3d12fence-signal) : sets the fence to the given value.

-Fences allow CPU access to the current fence value, and CPU waits and signals.
-Independent components can share the default queues but create their own fences and control their own fence values and synchronization.
+Fences allow CPU access to the current fence value, and CPU waits and signals..

 The [**Signal**](/windows/win32/api/d3d12/nf-d3d12-id3d12fence-signal) method on the [**ID3D12Fence**](/windows/win32/api/d3d12/nn-d3d12-id3d12fence) interface updates a fence from the CPU side.
+This update occurs immediately.
 The [**Signal**](/windows/win32/api/d3d12/nf-d3d12-id3d12commandqueue-signal) method on [**ID3D12CommandQueue**](/windows/win32/api/d3d12/nn-d3d12-id3d12commandqueue) updates a fence from the GPU side.
+This update occurs after all other operations on the command queue have been completed.

 All nodes in a multi-engine setup can read and react to any fence reaching the right value.

 Applications set their own fence values, a good starting point might be increasing a fence once per frame.

+A fence *may* be *rewound*.
+This means that the fence value does not need to solely increment.
+If a **Signal** operation is enqueued on two different command queues, or if two CPU threads are both calling **Signal** on a fence, there may be a race to determine which **Signal** completes last, and therefore which fence value is the one which will remain.
+If a fence is rewound, any new waits (including **SetEventOnCompletion** requests) will be compared against the new lower fence value, and therefore may not be satisfied, even if the fence value had previously been high enough to satisfy them.
+If a race does occur, between a value which will satisfy an outstanding wait, and a lower value which will not, the wait *will* be satisfied regardless of which value remains afterwards.

 The fence APIs provide powerful synchronization functionality but can create potentially difficult to debug issues.
+It is recommended that each fence only be used to indicate progress on one timeline to prevent races between signalers.

 ### Copy and compute command lists